ncphillips/blog/content/post/choose-static.md

 - **Simple by nature.** If the content creators have ever used any modern content management system, they'll feel right at home.
 WYSIWYG editor?
 Check.
 Asset upload?
 Check.

-- **Oh so sexy.** Let these screenshots do the talking here.
+- **Oh so sexy.** Let the screenshot below do the talking here.
 Just eye-candy.
 Want more?
 Take [Forestry](https://forestry.io) for a test drive.

 ![](/blog/forestryio/images/screenshot-white-matt.jpg)